Principal or Vice Principal Founding High School Principal

 - Lead and manage the launch of VPHS with the inaugural 9th grade class

-- Effectively lead, manage, support and inspire staff to provide excellent instruction and support to all Scholars at VPHS
+- Effectively lead, manage, support, and inspire staff through shared and distributed leadership to ensure all scholars receive excellent instruction

 - Implement a year-long high-quality professional learning strategy and schedule for teachers and staff

-- Continue to foster family, community and organizational partnerships that enhance our program and Scholar experience
+- Continue to foster family, community, and organizational partnerships that enhance our program and scholar experience and create effective pathways to successful careers

-- Work collaboratively with high school design teams and new staff and Scholars to build out details for sophomore year and beyond
+- Work collaboratively with scholars, high school and network staff, and IHE and industry partners to build out details for sophomore year and beyond

 What You’ll Need (Qualifications)

-- An unwavering belief that all students can achieve amazing things
+- Commitment ot centering students in all aspects of the program with an unwavering belief that they can achieve amazing things

 - A passion for continuous growth as a leader

-- Strong track record with cultural responsive and trauma-informed practices.
+- Strong track record with culturally responsive and trauma-informed practices

 - Five years of secondary teaching experience (preferred)